 \section{Introduction}

 Considerations about the nature of the first galaxies go back at least to the 1960s. \citet{PP1967} argued that the first galaxies ought to be very bright in redshifted Lyman-$\alpha$ emission.
-Some searches were conducted, but except for the quasars discovered in 1963 \citep{Schmidt1963} and other active galactic nuclei, no "normal" galaxies were discovered at redshifts $z>2$ \citep[e.g.,][]{Koo1986}.
-In 1986, a breakthrough resulted from the realization that normal galaxies could be identified as Damped Lyman-$\alpha$ Absorbers (DLAs) and studied in absorption against the light of background quasars \citep{Wolfe1986}.
+Some searches were conducted, but except for the quasars discovered in 1963 \citep{Schmidt1963} and other active galactic nuclei, no 'normal' galaxies were discovered at redshifts $z>2$ \citep[e.g.][]{Koo1986}.
+In 1986, a breakthrough resulted from the realisation that normal galaxies could be identified as damped Lyman-$\alpha$ absorbers (DLAs) and studied in absorption against the light of background quasars \citep{Wolfe1986}.
 DLAs were detected as broad absorption lines in the Lyman-$\alpha$ forest with neutral hydrogen column densities in excess of $2\times10^{20}$ cm$^{-2}$ similar to what is measured in the gaseous disks of local spiral galaxies.
-The first such object was discovered in a quasar spectrum already in 1972 \citep{Beaver1972}, but at that time their nature as intervening galaxies was not fully realized.
-Even today, DLAs remain the most important class of objects for tracing cosmic chemical evolution in detail for a large range of chemical elements \citep[e.g.,][]{Lu1996,Wolfe2005,PH2020}.
+The first such object was discovered in a quasar spectrum already in 1972 \citep{Beaver1972}, but at that time their nature as intervening galaxies was not fully realised.
+Even today, DLAs remain the most important class of objects for tracing cosmic chemical evolution in detail for a large range of chemical elements \citep[e.g.][]{Lu1996,Wolfe2005,PH2020}.

-The study $z>2$ galaxies in emission progressed slower than the absorption studies.
-Only very few of the galaxies causing DLAs could be detected by their own light \citep[e.g.,][and references therein]{MW1993}.
-In 1996 the observational study of the first galaxies was revolutionized by the discovery, largely driven by the advent of 8-10 m class telescopes, of the so-called Lyman-break or "drop-out" galaxies \citep{Steidel1996} and in a sense the current plethora of discoveries of galaxies at $z>6$ is a consequence and unfolding of this 1996 breakthrough.
+The study of $z>2$ galaxies in emission progressed slower than the absorption studies.
+Only very few of the galaxies causing DLAs could be detected by their own light \citep[e.g.][and references therein]{MW1993}.
+In 1996 the observational study of the first galaxies was revolutionised by the discovery, largely driven by the advent of 8-10 m class telescopes, of the so-called Lyman break or drop-out galaxies \citep{Steidel1996} and in a sense the current plethora of discoveries of galaxies at $z>6$ is a consequence and unfolding of this 1996 breakthrough.